-To view the pages at a larger size you can resize the browser window smaller to a tablet or phone size and the pages will magically grow larger.
+If you are a registered site member and have the correct permissions you can view ALL the pages of this PDF or Samples pages at a larger size.
+You can resize the browser window smaller to a tablet or phone size and the pages will magically grow larger.

-Each PDF file is a formatted high resolution file that prints out great.
+Each PDF file is a formatted, high resolution file that prints out great.
 You'll need Adobe Reader or a PDF viewing application to view your PDF file.

 Common Chord Progression for Ukulele, C Major

 In Western Harmony there is no stronger chord resolution in a major or minor key than then the V chord to the I chord, the dominant to tonic.
 In the key of C major this is G or G7 to C.

 The key of C major is one of the more common keys used in music and is typically the first key used when learning to play an instrument.
 This is especially true when learning the piano.
 The piano is color coded with black and white keys.
 The key of C major contains no sharp or flat notes and uses all seven letters of the musical alphabet: C, D, E, F, G, A, B, C’’.
 That is the white keys of the piano.